-Our pentesters share what they’ve found before they write your report.
+Our pentesters share what they’ve found before they submit your report.

 Now that you’ve done all the work needed to set up a pentest, you might be anxious for results.
 Here’s what you can expect:

-- As soon as we’ve selected your pentesters, and have moved your pentest to the “Planned” state, you’ll see them in your Slack channel.
+- As soon as we’ve moved your pentest from In Review to Planned, you’ll see your pentesters in the Slack channel.

-You may get questions from your pentesters in Slack.
-You can also elaborate on your requirements in that same channel.
+You may get questions from your pentesters.
+You can also elaborate on your requirements for the pentest.

-As our pentesters analyze your asset, they’ll add updates frequently in your Slack channel.
+As our pentesters analyze your asset, they’ll add updates frequently.
 If they discover vulnerabilities (“findings”), you can start remediating before the pentest is complete.

 Here’s an example finding as discussed in a Slack pentest channel.